The Labour Group holds elections for officers and regional representatives every year.

 Each board has a named LGA Labour Group lead member, who acts as Chair, Vice-Chair or Deputy Chair.
 They are considered the lead spokesperson in this policy area for the LGA Labour Group and are expected to be the main political contact with the relevant shadow Cabinet member in Parliament, and ensure effective communication and engagement with Labour in local government via a shadow Cabinet Sounding Board.
 LGA Labour board members are also expected to actively participate in the LGA Labour Group’s engagement with Labour’s front bench teams through membership of a Sounding Board.

-All Labour Councillors on LGA member councils are eligible to self-nominate for the roles.
-If you wish to self-nominate, please read the role descriptions and board descriptions, and then complete the self-nomination form, remembering to obtain the consent of your group leader, and return it to
+All Labour Councillors on LGA member councils are eligible to apply for the roles by completing a self-nomination form, remembering to obtain the consent of your group leader.
+Nominations open in May each year and have closed for 2020/21.

 Labour Group Appointment Principles